ChaCha20-Poly1305: History

+In 2016 RFC 7905 describes how to use it in the TLS 1.2 and DTLS 1.2 protocols.

-In June 2018, the RFC 7539 was updated and replaced by RFC 8439.
+In June 2018, RFC 7539 was updated and replaced by RFC 8439.

 Description

-The ChaCha20-Poly1305 algorithm as described in RFC 8439 takes as input a 256-bit key and a 96-bit nonce to encrypt a plaintext, with a ciphertext expansion of 128-bit (the tag size).
+The ChaCha20-Poly1305 algorithm takes as input a 256-bit key and a 96-bit nonce to encrypt a plaintext, with a ciphertext expansion of 128-bit (the tag size).
 In the ChaCha20-Poly1305 construction, ChaCha20 is used in counter mode to derive a key stream that is XORed with the plaintext.
 The ciphertext and the associated data is then authenticated using a variant of Poly1305 that first encodes the two strings into one.
+The way that a cipher and a one time authenticator are combined is precisely identical to AES-GCM construction in how the first block is used to seed the authenticator and how the ciphertext is then authenticated with a 16-byte tag.

+The main external difference with ChaCha20 is its 64 byte (512 bit) block size, in comparison to 16 bytes (128 bit) with both AES-128 and AES-256.
+The larger block size enables higher performance on modern CPUs and allows for larger streams before the 32 bit counter overflows.

 Variants

 XChaCha20-Poly1305 – extended nonce variant

 The XChaCha20-Poly1305 construction is an extended 192-bit nonce variant of the ChaCha20-Poly1305 construction, using XChaCha20 instead of ChaCha20.
 When choosing nonces at random, the XChaCha20-Poly1305 construction allows for better security than the original construction.
 The draft attempt to standardize the construction expired in July 2020.

 Salsa20-Poly1305 and XSalsa20-Poly1305

 Salsa20-Poly1305 and XSalsa20-Poly1305 are variants of the ChaCha20-Poly1305 and XChaCha20-Poly1305 algorithms, using Salsa20 and XSalsa20 in place of ChaCha20 and XChaCha20.
 They are implemented in NaCl and libsodium but not standardized.
 The variants using ChaCha are preferred in practice as they provide better diffusion per round than Salsa.